Guide to health savings accounts (HSAs)

 Learn the basics of offering an HSA at your organization.

-Looking to augment or revamp your organization's health benefits?
-An HRA is likely a better fit.
+Are you looking to enhance or update your organization's health benefits?
+While an HSA is a great supplemental benefit, a health reimbursement arrangement (HRA) is likely a better fit as a stand-alone health benefit.
 Talk to someone about which options are the best fit for your team.

 Flexible health benefits are a top priority for employees